boobooHQ/private_templates/README.md

 # private_templates

- All templates are edited from the original and some are 90% original
+ All templates are edited from the original and some are fully edited

  These templates include various bypasses I encountered during my bb hunting.